Who's Afraid of Virginia Woolf?: Sequels and parodies

 In 2018 the Elevator Repair Service premiered a sequel written by Kate Scelsa, titled Everyone's Fine with Virginia Woolf.
 This play introduces new plot elements such as vampirism.

+Multiple television shows have episodes parodying the original play.
+Season 3, Episode 1 of American Dad! features a sub-plot in which the characters of Roger and Francine pretend to be a university professor and his wife.
+After inviting over a young couple, the two behave much like the characters of George and Martha.
+The episode concludes with Roger "killing" their imaginary child much like George does in the play.

+The critically acclaimed "Dinner Party" episode of The Office (Season 4, Episode 13) was originally titled "Virginia Woolf" by writers Gene Stupnitsky and Lee Eisenberg.
+This episode is a parody in which Michael invites new couple Jim and Pam to a dinner party that slowly devolves into a chaotic exhibition of Michael's tense relationship with his girlfriend and former boss, Jan.

+Season 2, Episode 4 of Our Flag Means Death is a parody in which the dysfunctional relationship of Anne Bonny and Mary Read is meant to parallel that of George and Martha, and whose antics instigate a reconciliation of Ed and Stede.

+Steven Soderbergh’s 2025 film Black Bag, written by David Koepp, is a spy-thriller with an intentional parallel to Who's Afraid of Virginia Woolf.
+Married couple George and Kathryn, both spies in British intelligence, host a pair of couples, also co-workers and spies, for a dinner party.
+George investigates all five people during dinner, including his wife, as the source of an intelligence breach.

 Awards

-Who's Afraid of Virginia Woolf? won both the 1963 Tony Award for Best Play and the 1962–63 New York Drama Critics' Circle Award for Best Play.
+Who's Afraid of Virginia Woolf? won both the 1963 Tony Award for Best Play and the 1962–1963 New York Drama Critics' Circle Award for Best Play.
 Its stars won the 1963 Tony Awards for Best Actor and Actress.
-It was selected for the 1963 Pulitzer Prize for Drama by that award's drama jury, but the award's advisory board—the trustees of Columbia University—objected to its profanity and sexual themes, and overruled the jury, awarding no Pulitzer Prize for Drama in 1963.
+It was selected for the 1963 Pulitzer Prize for Drama by that award's drama jury, but the award's advisory board – the trustees of Columbia University – objected to its profanity and sexual themes, and overruled the jury, awarding no Pulitzer Prize for drama in 1963.

+The 2005 revival won the 2005 Tony Award for Best Performance by a Leading Actor in a Play for Bill Irwin's role.

 The 2012 revival won the 2013 Tony Awards for Best Revival of a Play, Best Performance by an Actor in a Leading Role in a Play (Letts), and Best Direction of a Play (MacKinnon).